 Wonderland in the City

-I have the day off and it's a beautiful day.
+No work and it's a beautiful day.

 A perfect day for the beach, really, but the beach is far, the beach is an excursion.

 Enter Yoyogi Park.